 “In doing it, it gives me clarification.”

 The Shared Practice was developed by a group of dance artists in SE London in 2012 (Laura Doehler, Anne-Gaelle Thiriot, Tania Soubry and Fernanda Munoz-Newsome) to make space and time to explore movement on a regular practice.
-It is not a technique training/ class but has in some ways replaced professional morning classes for many practitioners because attending to our inquiries is a training in its own right where we visit and revisit curiosities to develop personal styles, techniques and purpose, becoming increasingly conscious of what we install in our bodies.
+It is not a technique training/ class but has in some ways replaced professional morning classes for many practitioners because attending to our inquiries is a training in its own right.
+We visit and revisit curiosities to develop personal styles, techniques and purpose, becoming increasingly conscious of what we install in our bodies.
 We start to understand what moves us not by absorbing other teachings but by digesting and shifting material we have previously received.
 We expand material into a new body of work as we make sense through moving, observing, rearranging and conversations.

 That journey is personal yet stands in exchange with others and therefore provides context.
 Together we create a bigger picture not only of and for our personal practice but of other practices, styles, ideas and intensions.
 It is up to the individual to give time before and after to talk and get to know why and how we do what we do.